What is Operational Reporting?

 Examples of Operational Reports

 Operational reporting provides day-to-day analytics and business intelligence (BI) to help workers track performance and make course corrections to stay at the top of their competitive field.
 They may be utilized internally or shared with clients externally.
-For instance, financial consultants might share data with their clients about their investments, while online marketing agencies could use internal operational reports to measure the effectiveness of advertising campaigns.
+For example, financial consultants might use operational reports to share data with their clients about their investments, while online marketing agencies could use these reports to measure the effectiveness of advertising campaigns.
 There are many different types of operational reports that are used to convey specific data within different industries, such as:

 - In advertising or marketing, operational reports might share data on leads generated, cost-per-click and conversions.